10 Best Streaming Audio Recorders in 2023

 This is a browser extension, but the file you save will be available on your computer itself.
 With this resource, you can opt for MP3 or WAV files.

-The name is similar but note that it’s not the same as the Chrome Audio Capture listed above.
-It’s similar in function, but you can either record a single tab’s audio or multiple tabs.
-As with many other of our products, you can opt for MP3 or WAV exports.
+The extension lets you either record a single tab’s audio or multiple tabs.
+As with many other products, you can opt for MP3 or WAV exports.

 As a browser extension, it’s easy to access.